de-jaggl/sqlbuilder/README.md

 ```sql
 SELECT TOP 100 START AT 11 * FROM `persons`
 ```
-It is also possible to glabally change the default-Dialect.
+It is also possible to globally change the default-Dialect.
 To do so, set the system-property `sqlbuilder.defaultDialect` to the name of the Dialect you want.

 ### Indentation